dmt-software/twig-helpers/docs/tabular.md

  * data_row - To display one single row
  * tabular_close - To end the opened tabular

-> NOTE: macros that include other macros will always use the parent and not the
+> NOTE: macros that include other macros will always use the macro within the
+> file they are at and not the original child template that included them.
+To
-> macro defined in the child.
-To override the _data_row_ the _data_rows_ must
+> override the _data_row_ the _data_rows_ must be inside the child template
-> be copied or added too.
+> or else the _data_row_ within the parent is used.

 ## Column definitions